 Many describe the flavor of Kohlrabi to be similar to broccoli stems — I think it tastes more like a mild cabbage when cooked, and almost like a very crisp apple, without the same level of sweetness, when raw.

-- I really love kohlrabi simmered and then puréed in this Coconut Kohlrabi Lemon Soup.
-This is a vegan recipe and yet it’s still incredibly rich and creamy!
+- This is a vegan recipe and yet it’s still incredibly rich and creamy!